top of page

 Physical therapists who perform dry needling in WA state must obtain over 225 hours of additional classwork and live exams (post-graduation).

-Liz has taken several courses from Kinectcore and Spinal Manipulation Institute.
+My certifications come from Kinectcore and Spinal Manipulation Institute.

 FAQ for Dry Needling